helabahria/trial-repo/contributing.md

 Use the issue tracker to find ways to contribute.
 Find a bug or a feature, mention in the issue that you will take on that effort.

+When opening a new issue in the issue tracker, users will be presented with a template that should be filled in.
+If you believe that you have found a bug in node-satt, please fill out the template to the best of your ability.

 ## Pull Requests

 1. Fork the project on GitHub.